 - Established its sovereignty on September 3, 301

 What is even more remarkable is how San Marino was able to achieve any of this by being so tiny.
 It helped that it has never been occupied by a foreign power.
 (Napoleon once stopped by for tea.)
 But how?
-Could the surrounding powers not find it on a map?
+Could the surrounding powers not find it?

 It probably helped that San Marino was founded by a stonemason and not a stockbroker.
 Money is fine, but castle walls built on an Italian mountain helps keeps the away the riffraff.